 When you receive your appointment letter

-If you are unable to keep this appointment, please inform the Ward as soon as possible beforehand.
+If you are unable to keep this appointment, please inform the department as soon as possible beforehand.
 Sometimes, we can offer the appointment to another child on the waiting list.

 As so many children and young people need to use our services, we have had to introduce a policy where if a child cancels or does not attend two appointments in a row, we will inform their GOSH consultant and close their referral.